inside.ewu.edu

 PSYC 556.
 PERSONALITY AND BEHAVIORAL ASSESSMENT.
 5 Credits.

-Pre-requisites: admission to psychology MS psychometry program or school psychology program.
+Pre-requisites: admission to psychology, school psychology program.

-This course focuses on assessment techniques utilized to examine emotional and behavioral functioning.
+Focuses on assessment techniques utilized to examine emotional and behavioral functioning.
 A problem solving approach is utilized with training in reviewing, interviewing, observing, and testing individuals.
 Major tests considered and applied within this course include broad rating scales, personality instruments, and other behavioral and psychology measures utilized to understand and diagnose specific conditions.

 PSYC 557.
 CLINICAL PRACTICE IN PERSONALITY AND BEHAVIORAL ASSESSMENT.
 4 Credits.